 The National Organization for Rare Disorders Sheehan’s Syndrome web link is, HERE.

 Help give empowerment to the rare disease community.

-The following link shares The Hormones Effected by Sheehan’s Syndrome.
+The following weblink shares The Hormones Effected by Sheehan’s Syndrome.

 You may also find What Is Cervical Dystonia? insightful.